speaktosteve/speaktosteve.github.io/src/routes/deploying-a-nextjs-app-to-azure-static-web-apps/+page.md

 ![deployment source option in the Azure portal]({base}/post-assets/1/2.png)

 The summary screen should look similar to the below, not the output location is '/' - this is where Oryx will be looking to find the built application.
 For Svelte this should be '/build'.
+The provisioning process is quite clever here, its detected which framework (if any) is been used in the target repository and configured the output path accordingly.

 ![creation summary of the SWA in the Azure portal]({base}/post-assets/1/3.png)